makinen/common_wild_detector/README.md

 The membership criterion applied minimizes the width of the region and maximizes its intensity.
-It guides the growing process to advance along the culm of a plant and makes it possible to classify the grown regions into different species according to their length.
+It guides the growing process to advance along the culm of a plant and makes it possible to classify the plants into different species according to their length.

-Before growing the images are preprocessed with principal component analysis and the green hue is emphasized.
-This makes color difference of weeds and background larger.
+Before growing, the images are preprocessed with PCA and the color difference of weeds and background is emphasized.

 An example of a common wild oat and a segmented region including the plant: